-One recipe that Jon has been nagging me to perfect for ages is Thai Green Chicken Curry.
-Usually when he requests something new for dinner I jump at the chance to get creating, but Thai Green Curry always seemed like a bit of a faff so I put it off again and again.
+One recipe that I’d been meaning to perfect for ages is Thai Green Chicken Curry.
+But Thai Green Curry always seemed like a bit of a faff so I put it off again and again.
 That was until a few weeks ago when I was asked to create a recipe using ingredients from Very Lazy.

 If you’re not familiar with Very Lazy, the clue is in the name.
 They’ve taken a lot of the effort out of cooking by chopping and blitzing some of my favourite ingredients, including ginger, garlic, chilli and lemongrass.
 This means that rather than peeling, chopping and grating the ingredients for my curry, I simply squeeze or spoon them in.
 So much easier and less washing up too (plus there’s a lot less risk that I’ll chop a chilli and then rub my eye, I’ve done it before and I can assure you it’s not something I want to repeat!).

 If you’re after some more Very Lazy recipe inspiration there’s loads of ideas over on their site.

 I often end up cooking two dinners if I’m entertaining One for the boys (who can’t wait that late for dinner) and then one for me.
 This means I’m usually juggling the bed time routine and cooking at the same time so I need dinner to be as simple as possible (I’m also a shocker for getting sidetracked and starting to cook later than I should so quick is good too).